Dear Neurology Residency Applicant,

-Our department’s clinical neurology faculty comprises more than 20 clinical adult neurologists in eight subspecialties, who are all dedicated to resident education.
+Our department’s clinical neurology faculty is comprised of more than 20 clinical adult neurologists in eight subspecialties, who are all dedicated to resident education.
 Our faculty are regional and in some cases, international experts in their subspecialty area.
-We have several centers of clinical excellence including in Stroke, Epilepsy, ALS, Multiple Sclerosis and American Parkinson’s Disease Association.
-Our residents are now also offered training in a state of the art neurocritical care unit.
+We have several centers of clinical excellence including in Stroke, Epilepsy, ALS, Multiple Sclerosis and Parkinson’s Disease.
+We have a state of the art Neurocritical Care Unit that all of our residents rotate through.
+This academic year, we are welcoming new faculty in the divisions of movement disorder, cognitive behavioral neurology and stroke.
 Our departmental teaching effort is complemented by outstanding clinical faculty in pediatric neurology, psychiatry, neuroradiology, neuropathology, neurosurgery, neuro-oncology, sleep medicine and pain medicine.

-Rutgers Robert Wood Johnson’s Neurology department has a strong tradition of excellence in research.
+Rutgers Robert Wood Johnson Medical School’s Neurology department has a strong tradition of excellence in research.
 We have four NIH-supported basic science faculty in our department.
-In the past academic year, our faculty and residents had 33 peer-reviewed publications and twenty-eight abstract presentations.
+Many of our residents present abstracts at national meetings or work with faculty members to write a book chapter, review article or case report.
 Our residents are given protected time for research and many travel to national conferences to present their abstracts.
-We are excited to now offer a resident research day for residents to highlight their work.
+We are excited to offer a resident research day for residents to highlight their work.
+Residents also participate in scholarly activity through presenting at grand rounds and organizing journal club.

 For questions, please contact our residency coordinator, Janet Ryan, at (732) 235-6017.